 Ghee consumption is part of the plan during the pre-phase of Panchakarma.
 Whenever ghee or oily food is consumed, it is always advised to take hot water.
 It eases digestion and washes off the extra fat from the gut.
 Hence, limits its absorption based on body requirement.

-Hot water in fever
+Hot water for fever

 Rationale of administering hot water during fever: